 Price – $79 USD (look for coupons!)

 Athleta carries other items – sweaters, tops – that will fit into your travel capsule wardrobe.
 If luggage weight and bulk is not an issue, I’ll bring along a Pranayama wrap that’s super cozy.
-A favorite at home too!
+My favorite sweater at home!

 Betabrand Travel Yoga Skort (shown at top)

-I love this skort and take it on every European adventure.
-Fits well, has pockets, and works for visits to sacred spaces as well as hikes.
-The straight line style is classic quite flattering.
-Wear it with a tee for touring, or dress it up for a formal night.
+I love this skort and take it on every European or city adventure.
+It fits well, has zipped pockets, and works for visits to sacred spaces as well as hikes.
+The straight line style skirt is classic and quite flattering.
+Wear it with a tee for touring or dress it up for a formal night.
 It’s a workhorse!
+I am especially appreciative of the skort feature when my touring includes climbing into shared vans or buses!

 Caveat: a bit heavy but worth the weight for me!